Disabled People Against Cuts: Week of Action

-In 2012, 2013, 2016, and 2017 have held a 'Week of Action' to highlight the impact of austerity and the cuts on disabled peoples lives.The Atos GamesFrom Monday 27 August 2012 DPAC hosted a week of 'The Atos Games' which focused on highlighting the hypocrisy of the sponsorship of the Paralympic games by Atos – the same company that carries out the highly controversial Work Capability Assessments.
-Events included a spoof 'paralymic award ceremony', and the delivery of a coffin to Atos offices.
-On 30 August, campaigners staging a "die in" in Cardiff brought traffic to a standstill.
-On the closing day of the event, a demonstration outside Atos head offices moved to the offices of the Department of Work and Pensions (DWP) where protestors chained themselves to the main entrance.
-This event was marred with significant police violence.Reclaiming our Futures was the week of action held from 29 August to 4 September 2013 to protest against the targeting of disabled people by austerity measures, and to celebrate the value, pride and self-determination of disabled people.
+In 2012, 2013, 2016, and 2017 DPAC held a 'Week of Action' to highlight the impact of austerity and cuts on disabled peoples' lives.
+From 27 August 2012, DPAC hosted a week of 'The Atos Games' which focused on highlighting the hypocrisy of the sponsorship of the Paralympic games by Atos – the company which carries out the controversial Work Capability Assessments.
+Events included a spoof 'paralympic award ceremony', and the delivery of a coffin to Atos offices.
+On 30 August 2012, campaigners staging a "die in" in Cardiff brought traffic to a standstill.
+On the closing day of the event, a demonstration outside Atos head offices moved to the offices of the Department for Work and Pensions (DWP) where protestors chained themselves to the main entrance.

+Reclaiming our Futures was a week of action held from 29 August to 4 September 2013 to protest against the targeting of disabled people by austerity measures, and to celebrate the value, pride and self-determination of disabled people.
 The event features an on-line day of action launch, coinciding with the Torch Relay protest organised by Transport for All to highlight lack of accessibility on the new crossrail trainline currently being constructed.
-Friday 30 August saw local protests across the UK, while Saturday 1 September features a day of art and music with a 'Disability, Art and Protest' exhibition, banner making workshop, poetry reading and gig.
+30 August saw local protests across the UK.
 'The Social Model in the 21st century' conference saw key note speeches by Debbie Jolly of DPAC, Professor Colin Barnes and Ann Rae of the Union of the Physically Impaired Against Segregation (UPIAS).
 The week included a direct action outside the BBC to highlight biased representation of disabled people and promotion of 'scrounger rhetoric' and culminated on a march on parliament during which the UK Disabled Peoples Manifesto was launched.

 The 2016 Week Of Action was held to coincide with the Paralympic Games in London in September.
-Events included a pop-up guerilla art installation at Tate Modern, London, and the closing of Westminster Bridge by activists.
+Events included a pop-up guerilla art installation at Tate Modern and the closing of Westminster Bridge by activists.

-The 2017 Week of Action, in August, included support for RMT action to keep guards on trains, a protest outside ATOS HQ, and the blocking of the main entrance to The House of Commons Chamber.
+The 2017 Week of Action, in August, included support for RMT action to keep guards on trains, a protest outside ATOS HQ, and the blocking of the main entrance to the House of Commons chamber.